meixuchen/region_satellite/README.md

 You are good to go to reproduce the paper!

-**Note**: The image downloading section of the notebook will not work on Binder, so please skip the downloading and cropping sections and continue from the mosaicing section.
+**Note**: The image downloading section of the notebook will not work on Binder, so please skip the downloading and cropping sections and continue from the mosaicking section.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/meixuchen/region_satellite/master)